 Conservatories typically have a lifespan of around 30 years.
-However, depending on the quality of the original installation, after a while it can start to show signs of its age and lose some of its thermal efficiency.
+However, depending on the quality of the original installation, after a while it can start to show signs of its age and lose some of its thermal efficiency, style and even security.

-If your conservatory is beginning to feel a lot colder in the mornings, especially during the winter, then it can be a sign that your conservatory needs to be replaced.
+If your conservatory is beginning to feel a lot colder in the winter months, or is becoming too hot and stifling in the summer, then it can be a sign that your conservatory needs to be replaced.

-But how much is that going to cost, and who can you hire to do it?
+But how much will a conservatory replacement cost, and who can you hire to do it?